Leaflets to discuss with patients

 RTI Pictorial Leaflet - HTML

-A step-by step guide on how to manage your infection
+A step-by-step guide on how to manage your infection

-1. Help yourself to feel better
+Help yourself to feel better

 Whatever your infection, you can do the following to help.

-Ask your pharmacist for advice on reducing your symptoms
+Ask your pharmacist for advice on reducing your symptoms.

-Get plenty of rest until you feel better
+Get plenty of rest until you feel better.

-Drink enough fluids to avoid feeling thirsty
+Drink enough fluids to avoid feeling thirsty.

-Use tissues when you sneeze to help stop infections spreading
+Use tissues when you sneeze to help stop infections spreading.

+For more information, visit the NHS website at www.nhs.uk.
 Most common infections get better without antibiotics.
-Find out how you can make better use of antibiotics by visiting the Managing Your Common Infection self-care leaflet.
+Find how you can make better use of antibiotics at www.antibioticguardian.com.

-2. Check how long your symptoms last
+Check how long your symptoms last

 Earache

-Most get better by 8 days.
+Most get better by 7 to 8 days

 Sore throat

-Most get better by 7-8 days.
+Most get better by 7 to 8 days

 Cold

-Most get better by 14 days.
+Most get better by 14 days

 Cough

-If you are not starting to improve a little by the times given above, seek advice from your GP practice.
+If you are not starting to improve a little by the times given above, visit a pharmacist or contact your GP practice.
+If you are feeling a lot worse, phone NHS 111 or NHS 24 (see step 4).

-4. Look out for serious symptoms
+Look out for serious symptoms

 Severe headache